Archie242/FNF-Cutscene-Lua-script/README.md

-ok, It's my first Lua scripts that I'm upload to Gamebanana.
+ok, It's my first Lua scripts that I'm upload to GitHub.
 I think that cutscenes for FNF mods is one of the main parts of the mod and I think that modders know how to write it.
 But I think that some people can't write a code, so I'll write my own code that you can download and use in your mod.